ylansegal/ofxer/README.md

 # Ofxer

-Ylan's Fork to Process Robinhood Gold Card CSV into Moneydance
+Ylan's Fork to Process Robinhood Gold Card and Bank of America CSV into Moneydance

 Prep:
 - clone repo